morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/32_create-datavolume.md

 ---
-title: "3.2 Create a DataVolume"
+title: "Create a DataVolume"
-weight: 320
+weight: 22
-labfoldernumber: "03"
+labfoldernumber: "02"
-sectionnumber: 3.2
 description: >
-  Create a DataVolume to import data to a PVC
+  Create a DataVolume to import data into a PVC
 ---

 ## Provisioning a Virtual Machine Disk